MichaelAquilina/zsh-you-should-use/README.rst

 * Contributing_
 * `Running Tests`_

-You can also view the [Changelog](CHANGELOG.md) for a history of changes.
+You can also view the CHANGELOG_ for a history of changes.

 Usage
 -----